-If you want more information or advice, call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre.
-You can also go to our website www.cancer.ie for tips and publications on healthy living.
+If you want more information or advice on healthy living, call our Support Line on 1800 200 700 or visit a Daffodil Centre.
+You can also go to our website www.cancer.ie for tips and publications.

 How can exercise help?